 When to Seek Professional Help for Self-Sabotage

-If you find yourself caught in a cycle of self-sabotaging beliefs and behaviors, working with a mental health professional can help.
-With the guidance of a therapist, you can uncover the core beliefs that are leading to self-sabotage and learn tools and strategies to work past them.
+Working with a mental health professional can help if you are caught in a cycle of self-sabotaging beliefs and behaviors.
+With the guidance of a therapist, you can uncover the core beliefs leading to self-sabotage and learn tools and strategies to work past them.
 Consider using an online directory to find the right therapist for you.

-Self-sabotage isn’t a character flaw; it is nothing more than a set of behaviors, usually arising out of fear-based negative beliefs, that is preventing you from achieving your goals in one or more areas.
-Be patient with yourself and reach out for professional help if you feel stuck.
+Self-sabotage is not a character flaw.
+Rather, it is nothing more than a set of behaviors, usually arising out of fear-based negative beliefs preventing you from achieving your goals in one or more areas.
+Be patient and reach out for professional help if you feel stuck.
 The life you envision is within your reach.